WestonSF/ArcGISDataToolkit/ReadMe.md

 	* Setup a Google project [here](https://cloud.google.com/console/project)
 	* Create new client ID to get the client ID and client secret
 	* Go to this link and replace {CLIENTID} with the ID generated in the above step - https://accounts.google.com/o/oauth2/auth?scope=https%3A%2F%2Fwww.googleapis.com%2Fauth%2Fdrive&redirect_uri=urn%3Aietf%3Awg%3Aoauth%3A2.0%3Aoob&response_type=code&client_id={CLIENTID}&access_type=offline

+* Setup Replication Process
+	* All datasets to be replicated need to be versioned and have global IDs - Run the "Setup data for replication" script.
+	* These datasets then need to be copied to the replication database.
+	* Setup MXD with all datasets to be replicated.
+	* Open up the Distributed Geodatabase toolbar and go through the Create Replica wizard e.g.
+        	* One Way - Parent to Child
+     		* Select the geodatabase where the datasets have been copied to
+     		* Select Register Existing Data Only
+       		* Give the replica a name
+	* Go Next and Finish and this will register all the datasets in these two databases together, so any changes in the parent database will be recorded, then when the "Syncronise Datasets" tool is run, these will be pushed to the child geodatabase.

 * Setup a script to run as a scheduled task
 	* Fork and then clone the repository or download the .zip file.